RyanFrantz/ryanfrantz.github.io/cv/index.md

 ## Bloomberg, L.P. - Senior Software Engineer
 ### 3/2017 - 8/2019
 * Managed projects, provided architectural guidance, and engineering expertise to develop a storage automation project that reduced a request backlog from 1 week to 1 day and eliminated a $1M service contract.
 * Designed and implemented a CI platform supporting 4 operating systems, configuration management solutions (Chef, Salt) and multiple projects written in Python, Ruby, and Go.
 After onboarding 100 repos in 3 months, engineers and management were more confident in their updates, detecting common/recurring bugs, and following consistent testing practices.

 ## Etsy, Inc. - Staff Operations Engineer
 ### 1/2013 - 3/2017
 * Partnered with product teams to help them focus operational effort in support of their work including preparing feature launches and honing reliability practices.
 By describing a minimum set of required outcomes and training to realize them, I provided a clear roadmap to teams that enabled them to consistently deliver reliable features.
 * Led architecture reviews, operational readiness efforts, and facilitated incident debriefings to drive an holistic approach to systems thinking and continuous learning.
 * Contributed open source tooling in the monitoring space and encouraged the industry to think differently about alert design and the on-call experience.

 ## Conifer Health Solutions (Tenet Healthcare) - Technical Services Director
 ### 1/2004 - 1/2013
-* Established and grew the SRE and Corp IT teams that built and operated the infrastructure for the following products (largely for self-funded health plans):
+* Established and grew an Engineering team (0 to 10) to build and operate the infrastructure for the following products (largely for self-funded health plans):
   * Online enrollment for dental, medical, and vision plans.
   * Third-party administration of dental, medical, and vision claims via LuminX.